CUAir/DistributedSystemsDocs/docs/groundserver.rst

    exit

-Front-End
+Front-End Overview
 -------

-The ground server front-end is built primarily in `React<https://facebook.github.io/react/docs/getting-started.html>`_ and it’s in ``ground-server/app/assets/javascripts``.
-However, some parts, specifically those that interact with the backend use `Nuclear<https://optimizely.github.io/nuclear-js/>`_ and most of the stylesheets are written in `LESS<http://lesscss.org/>`_.
+The ground server front-end is built primarily in `React <https://facebook.github.io/react/docs/getting-started.html>`_ and it’s in ``ground-server/app/assets/javascripts``.
+However, some parts, specifically those that interact with the backend use `Nuclear <https://optimizely.github.io/nuclear-js/>`_ and most of the stylesheets are written in `LESS <http://lesscss.org/>`_.

 Pages
 ^^^^^